tr1s/tris-webpack-boilerplate/README.md

 },
 ```

 The second part of the loader sequence, the `postcss-loader`, that's where you'll be minifying and autoprefixing your css.
-To do this we create a `postcss.config.js` at the root of where your styles are `(index.scss)`, aka inside the `src/` folder and configure it like so...
+To do this we create a `postcss.config.js` at the root of the project and configure it like so...

 ```js
 /* postcss.config.js */